CUR--Goldwater Scholars Faculty Mentor Award

 Eligibility: Faculty members in STEM disciplines who have five or more years of teaching and research experience past the terminal degree in their discipline are eligible for the award.

-Additionally, the complete portfolio would include two letters of reference from current or former Goldwater Scholars who have been mentored by the faculty member and two letters of reference from colleagues who have had the opportunity to observe the candidate’s mentorship should be mailed or emailed directly to the address given below.
-The letter submitted by the president or provost, which will formally identify the applicant as an institutional nominee, and the three-page CV will also be used as part of the final application portfolio.
+The letter submitted by the president or provost, which will formally identify the applicant as an institutional nominee, the three-page CV and the list of Goldwater mentees will also be used as part of the final application portfolio.

 Recognizing that the evidentiary basis for identifying successful mentors of undergraduate researchers can take many forms, the following list is meant to be non-inclusive, but illustrative of the types of activities that will be considered in the selection process: